24-Year-Old Goalie – Detroit Red Wings

 Signed a two-year, $8 million contract extension with the Red Wings in July of 2016.

-Mrazek turned aside 36 of 39 shots in a 4-3 win over Team USA on Thursday.
+Mrazek saved 30 of 33 shots he faced in a win over the Predators on Friday.

 To instantly reveal our fantasy analysis of every player – including Petr Mrazek – simply subscribe now.

 |2016-17 Proj||24||NHL||DET||58||Subscribe now to see our 2016-17 projections for Petr Mrazek|

 Age is determined on October 1st of each season.No Yes

 Petr Mrazek: Past News Updates ( ▲ View most recent update )

 Mrazek seized the reins in goal for Detroit last year while Jimmy Howard struggled with injuries and ineffectiveness, earning the nod in the net for every game of Detroit's first-round playoff loss to the Lightning.
 With a .920 save mark and 2.23 GAA over his 40 games (34 starts) at the NHL level, Mrazek's proven himself to be more than capable, and he enters training camp this year in a battle for playing time with Howard.
 While Howard's contract and longevity in the Detroit organization are working against him, the young Czech certainly made a statement with his play last year.
 He should be expected to at the very minimum achieve a timeshare, and it wouldn't be surprising to see Mrazek end up starting about 50 games for the Wings this season.
 If he does, look out.